medizininformatik-initiative/usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/README.md

 ```

 ### 2. create a folder named 'config' inside Versorgungsmonitoring folder and then create a 'conf.yaml' file by copying the 'conf_yml_sample.yml' The following command in the code block will do that for you.
-   1. Then edit the conf.yml file with parameters correspoding to your Institution like hospital name, areacode, location identfier system and then save it <br>
+   2. Then edit the conf.yml file with parameters correspoding to your Institution like hospital name, areacode, location identfier system and then save it <br>
    ```
      cp conf_yml_sample.yml config/conf.yml
    ```

-   2. If value for a parameter is not available in your FHIR Server for example inpatient parameter does not have a value called 'stationaer', then you can set it to NULL (inpatient: NULL) <br>
+   3. If value for a parameter is not available in your FHIR Server for example inpatient parameter does not have a value called 'stationaer', then you can set it to NULL (inpatient: NULL) <br>

-   3. for setting the parameter correspoding to your institution/location you can contact @rajesh-murali
+   4. for setting the parameter correspoding to your institution/location you can contact @rajesh-murali

 ### 3. start calculation

-   4. after creating a config folder with conf.yaml file, then navigate back to Versorgungsmonitoring folder fromconfig folder that you just created
+   5. after creating a config folder with conf.yaml file, then navigate back to Versorgungsmonitoring folder fromconfig folder that you just created
    ```
       cd ..
    ```

-   5.  now from Versorgungsmonitoring folder run the docker compose using the following command (before this step config/conf.yml file must be available inside folder  usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/)
+   6.  now from Versorgungsmonitoring folder run the docker compose using the following command (before this step config/conf.yml file must be available inside folder  usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/)

    ```
       docker-compose up
    ```

-   6. Wait for few minutes, then try to access http://localhost:3838/  on a webbrowser.
+   7. Wait for few minutes, then try to access http://localhost:3838/  on a webbrowser.
 An interface with title 'CORD Schaufenster Visualisierung' should be available.
    On this user interface, there is a button named 'Download data.zip' is made available for you.
 To download the results in a zip file named 'data.zip' click on this 'Download data.zip' button

-   7. unzip 'data.zip' file.
-After successful execution contact datamanagement team
+   8. unzip 'data.zip' file.
+After successful execution contact datamanagement team  corresponding to usecase 4